repkins/minesweeper-ue4/README.md

 # Solution Description

 Implemented the following units:
-1. GameMode class is resposible of match control, and is the only actor which integrates with Minesweepr backend using separate integration component (MinesweeperBackendComponent).
+1. GameMode class is resposible of match control.
 Communicates only with PlayerControllers and updates values in GameState about match state.
 2. MinesweeperPlayerController class is responsible of controlling the character, contains action bindings to methods, communicates with GameMode for match and cell opening updates.
 Uses MineGrid actor as a representation container of cells, telling him what exactly to represent and listening of "cell triggering" events.
 3. MineGrid class is a representational container of cells which defines the root location of cells in the game world.
 Spawns or destroys cell actors in response of player controller, responds to player controller about character triggering coordinates by listening to cells.
 4. MineGridCell class is a physical representation of a single cell visible in the viewport and interactable with them by player.
-Contains trigger box to listen for character overlapping events to initiate cell triggering event broadcast chain (up until GameMode through MineGrid and PlayerController).
+Contains trigger box to listen for character overlapping events to initiate cell triggering event broadcast chain (up through MineGrid and PlayerController until GameMode).
 Responds to cell value updates by it's MineGrid container actor to update visual representation of it.

 Grid, Grid Cells, GameMode and PlayerController core logic are implemented natively in C++ with the possibility in blueprints to:
 - change property values or references to assets;
 - invoking native methods;
 - listening to Blueprint events, overriding native implemention of them.

 And last note.
-This solution architecture was developed with networking in mind to be later implemented as necessary.
+This solution architecture is networking ready.